 A BMI of 16.5 to 24.9 is normal while anything between 25 and 29.9 is considered overweight.
 A BMI of 30 or more than it indicates that the person is obese.

 Other contributing factors in determining if someone is overweight or obese may also be determined based on waist to height ratio, waist to hip size and the amount of fat distribution on the body.
 In medical terms, obesity can also be defined as having excess adipose tissue.

 On top of experiencing back pain, obesity carries the risk for a person to develop multiple diseases, such as:

 - Diabetes mellitus.
 Obesity has the risk for type 2 DM because excessive fat cells produce insulin resistance.

 - Some types of cancers, i.e. breast, pancreas, colon, rectum, endometrium and oesophagus.

 - The excessive body weight exerts extra pressure and strain on the joints causing degeneration of the cartilages.

-- Sleep apnea.
-Due to extra pressure on the abdomen and diaphragm, prolonged shallow breathing occurs in sleep sometimes causing sleep apnea.
+- Sleep apnoea.
+Due to extra pressure on the abdomen and diaphragm, prolonged shallow breathing occurs while sleeping, sometimes causing sleep apnoea.